 HeavyLoad is one of the best CPU stress test software that is available for your PC, for free.
-This is one of those software which really puts your workstation to a heavy workload and tests how it behaves under extreme processing pressure this freeware puts your CPU under variable loads and displays a graph of performance versus throttling or any other parameter of your choice and updates them every few seconds.
+This is one of those software which really puts your workstation to a heavy workload and tests how it behaves under extreme processing pressure this stress test computer freeware puts your CPU under variable loads and displays a graph of performance versus throttling or any other parameter of your choice and updates them every few seconds.
 You can obviously choose the frequency of updation of the chart, just to give you a better idea about your own system’s performance under stress.

 Not only can you stress test your CPU, but you can also test the read and write speeds of your files check how efficiently memory is being allocated in your RAM, simulate a very high disk access scenario and see how your system handles it, and so much more.
 You can also stress test your GPU using HeavyLoad, which is very handy.

-This software is compatible with a lot of Windows operating system versions such as Windows 10, Windows 8, and even Windows 7.
+This cpu load test software is compatible with a lot of Windows operating system versions such as Windows 10, Windows 8, and even Windows 7.
 So even you have a moderately old system, it should still run fine on it.
 You should take this tool for a spin.
 Go ahead and get stress testing!

 I think it is pretty evident that I am a nerd and I love benchmarking hardware.
 So in the world of PC benchmarking, Novabench is a very well-known name.
 This thing has been around ever since the days of 2007.
 Feel old yet?